deepakraous1/elixir_blocks/README.md

 **Elemental Blockchain in Elixir**

-Welcome , COVID-19 is still around, please stay safe,informed and gentle with yourself.
-Take a deep breath, the Mission is for the next 3 stories is to write few lines of code as possible and compose the stories using ***recursive state composition technique**, specifically creating to create simple State Machine!!. which we refer to as our MVP(Minimal Viable Product).
+Welcome ,the Mission is for the next 3 stories is to write few lines of code as possible and compose the stories using ***recursive state composition technique**, specifically creating to create simple State Machine!!. which we refer to as our MVP(Minimal Viable Product).

 I plan to use existing code snippets as a baseline for from our storyline.
 Please feel free to fork your own path for
 ***stories [ 9,10,11]*** -12,13 where we will be gluing to conclude this series in 13. for Tranasctions.